mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### AllPrintingsCSVFiles
 >
-> File containing a directory of split-out CSV files from the `AllPrintings` file, compressed.
+> File containing a directory of split-out CSV files from the `AllPrintings.json` file, compressed.
 >
 > <DownloadNativeSelect fileName='AllPrintingsCSVFiles'/>